reach/router/website/src/markdown/tutorial/06-nesting.md

 The child Route Components of Router can have their own children, then all the paths and links will nest automatically.

 Let's create another component called `Invoices` that keeps a persistent set of links to our invoices.
-Due note the `props.children`, we'll talk more about that in a second.
+Do note the `props.children`, we'll talk more about that in a second.

 ```jsx
 const Invoices = props => (